-The GSCC library boasts a growing collection that is designed to serve the needs of the College's diverse students, faculty, and staff, as well as the community at large.
-Library services are available at the Wallace Drive Campus in Gadsden, the Ayers Campus in Anniston, the McClellan Center between Jacksonville and Anniston, Gadsden State Cherokee in Centre, and the Valley Street Campus in Gadsden.
-All locations provide services designed to support the programs and courses offered by the College, as well as the general educational and informational needs of the faculty, students, and communities.
-Each campus library offers a collection of instructional materials, reference assistance, public access computers with word processing and Internet service, Interlibrary Loan, Public printers and photocopiers.
+The GSCC library boasts a growing collection designed to serve the needs of the College's diverse students, faculty, and staff, as well as the community at large.
+Library services are available at the Wallace Drive Campus, the Ayers Campus, the McClellan Center, Gadsden State Cherokee, and the Valley Street Campus.
+All locations provide support for the programs and courses offered by the College, as well as the general educational and informational needs of the faculty, students, and communities.
+Each GSCC library offers a collection of instructional materials, reference assistance, public access computers with word processing and Internet service, Interlibrary Loan, Public printers and photocopiers.
 All sites also provide access to a wealth of informational databases including those made possible through the Alabama Virtual Library, a service funded by the state of Alabama to support the informational needs of its citizens.
 All library locations are members of Library Management Network (LMN), a consortium of libraries with holdings of over one million volumes.
 Membership in LMN expands the number and variety of resources available, including over 60,000 electronic books (e-books).
-Items may be requested from other libraries, including other Gadsden State campus libraries, through Interlibrary Loan by speaking to a librarian.
 In order to borrow books and multimedia items from campus libraries, one must have a valid GSCC ID card or a community library card, available at each campus library.